-As a general rule1, damages obtained by a bankrupt in an action in respect of a personal injury or personal inconvenience or damage to reputation after being made bankrupt are not property which the trustee may claim for the estate
+As a general rule1, damages obtained by a bankrupt in an action in respect of a personal injury or personal inconvenience or damage to reputation after being made bankrupt are not property which the trustee may claim for the estate2.
+Where, however, the bankrupt uses his damages to invest or purchase property, that investment may be claimed by the trustee3.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.